devlightman/devlightman/README.md

 - Educated in Seoul, South Korea 🇰🇷
 - Living and working in Phnom Penh, Cambodia 🇰🇭

 I studied Computer Science and Engineering at Seoul National University, and I like working on exciting new projects!
-Forreal, I'm learning Laravel right now and have half a mind to convert my website to a laravel webapp 😂

 Human language wise, I speak 🇧🇩🇺🇸🇰🇷🇮🇳🇵🇰 fluently, and my 🇷🇺🇹🇷 is limited, but I can survive in the cold hard streets lmao.
 Picking up 🇰🇭 now cause I'm living here and it's pretty fun!